sankhaMukherjee/companyValuationWithPython/Readme.md

 | 4   | 4.4.        | P/E            | [Price to Earnings Ratio](https://github.com/sankhaMukherjee/companyValuationWithPython/blob/master/Price%20to%20Earnings%20Ratio.ipynb)

+An extra Notebook is present [Valuation - Using the Library](https://github.com/sankhaMukherjee/companyValuationWithPython/blob/master/Valuation%20-%20Using%20the%20Library.ipynb) that uses the build-in functions within the `financeMacroFactors` library to obtain the value of the valuation using all valuation methods.

 ## Others

 If you encounter any problem, please create an issue using the issue tracker.